WhyRFoundation/foundation/2020/hackathon.md

 ### Talks

-* 2020-09-23 5:00pm UTC Julia Silge **Data visualization for machine learning practitioners**
+* Julia Silge **Data visualization for machine learning practitioners**
 <iframe src="http://www.youtube.com/embed/OH_lt8qlSJw" width="560" height="315" frameborder="0" allowfullscreen></iframe>
-* 2020-09-24 1:00pm UTC Kenneth Benoit **Why you should stop using other text mining packages and embrace quanteda**
+* Kenneth Benoit **Why you should stop using other text mining packages and embrace quanteda**
 <iframe src="http://www.youtube.com/embed/9hEvGBu3cnI" width="560" height="315" frameborder="0" allowfullscreen></iframe>
-* 2020-09-24 5:30pm UTC **Why McKinsey Analytics?
+* **Why McKinsey Analytics?
 And how we use technology, data and global capabilities to serve our clients?**
 <iframe src="http://www.youtube.com/embed/BksxHxc1WtU" width="560" height="315" frameborder="0" allowfullscreen></iframe>

 ### For whom?

-We strongly encourage people with analytic thinking skills to participate in the event.
+We strongly encouraged people with analytic thinking skills to participate in the event.
-Data analysts, developers, storytellers, BI consultants, web designers, researchers, data enthusiast are all welcome since they can learn a lot from one another!!
+Data analysts, developers, storytellers, BI consultants, web designers, researchers, data enthusiast were all welcome since they could learn a lot from one another!!

-- Have a good understanding of text mining challenges?
+- Had a good understanding of text mining challenges?
-- Eager to get failiar with text mining concepts and good practices?
+- Eager to got failiar with text mining concepts and good practices?
-- Want to meet people devoted to text analyses?
+- Wanted to meet people devoted to text analyses?
 - Enthusiastic about presenting insights related to text mining analysis?

-The event is made just for you!
+The event was made just for you!

 ### Event details

 - Place: Remote Global Challenge
 - Date: 23.09.2020 - 24.09.2020
-- Start - 5:00pm UTC 23.09.2020
+- Started - 5:00pm UTC 23.09.2020
-- End   - 5:30pm UTC 24.09.2020
+- Ended   - 5:30pm UTC 24.09.2020

 - [Talks](#talks) during the event
     * 2020-09-23 5:00pm UTC Julia Silge **Data visualization for machine learning practitioners**